-14 Employee Surveillance and Monitoring
+15 Employee Surveillance and Monitoring

-- 14.1 While outside the RIPA controls, any surveillance or monitoring involving employees must comply with Part 3 of the Employment Practices Code7, and the Data Protection Act 2018.
-Monitoring is not only associated with disciplinary investigations, but also routine activities such as monitoring to ensure those working in hazardous environments are not put at risk due to unsafe working practices. - 14.2 Where monitoring goes beyond one individual simply watching another and involved the manual or automatic recording/processing of personal data it must be done in a way that is lawful and fair to workers.
+- 15.1 While outside the RIPA controls, any surveillance - or monitoring - involving employees must comply with Part 3 of the Employment Practices Code, and the Data Protection Act 2018.
+Monitoring is not only associated with disciplinary investigations, but also routine activities such as monitoring to ensure those working in hazardous environments are not put at risk due to unsafe working practices. - 15.2 Where monitoring goes beyond one individual simply watching another and involves the manual or automatic recording/processing of personal data it must be done in a way that is lawful and fair to workers.
 Any adverse impact on workers must be justified by the benefits to the employer and others.

-15 Record Keeping - Central Record
+16 Record Keeping - Central Record

-- 15.1 The council keeps a record of all authorisations; renewals, cancellations and rejections. - 15.2 This is an electronic Central Record and is monitored by the RIPA Coordinator in the Local Government and Regulatory Law Team. - 15.3 The record shows: - the type of authorisation; - the date the authorisation was given; - name of the authorising officer; the unique reference number (URN) of the investigation or operation;
+- 16.1 The council keeps a record of all authorisations; renewals, cancellations and rejections. - 16.2 This is an electronic Central Record and is monitored by the RIPA Co-ordinator in the Regulatory Law Team. - 16.3 The record shows: - the type of authorisation; - the date the authorisation was given; - name of the authorising officer; the unique reference number (URN) of the investigation or operation; - the title of the investigation or operation, including a brief description and names of subjects, if known; whether the urgency provisions were used, and if so why.

-7 https://ico.org.uk/media/fororganisations/documents/1064/the_employment_practices_code.pdf
+https://ico.org.uk/media/for- organisations/documents/1064/the employment practices code.pdf

-- the title of the investigation or operation, including a brief description and names of subjects, if known; whether the urgency provisions were used, and if so why. - if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name of the authorising officer; - whether the investigation or operation is likely to result in obtaining confidential information as defined in this policy - the date the authorisation was cancelled. - 15.4 The Central Record is password protected, and access to it is strictly limited. - 15.5 The Central Record is linked to scanned-in copies of RIPA documents themselves. - 15.6 The council will keep records for a period of 6 years from the ending of the authorisation.
-The Office of the Surveillance Commissioners (OSC) may at any time audit/review the council's policies and procedures, and individual authorisations. - 15.7 The Local Government and Regulatory Law Team will make arrangements for applications for approval by a Magistrate once an authorisation has been granted by a designated council Authorising Officer. - 15.8 The Magistrates' Court will make a copy of a RIPA authorisation, the original of which is to be retained by the council.
+- if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name of the authorising officer; - whether the investigation or operation is likely to result in obtaining confidential information as defined in this policy - the date the authorisation was cancelled - 16.4 The Central Record is password protected, and access to it is strictly limited. - 16.5 The Central Record is linked to scanned-in copies of RIPA documents themselves. - 16.6 The council will keep records for a period of 6 years from the ending of the authorisation.
+The Investigatory Powers Commissioner's Office (IPCO) may at any time audit/review the council's policies and procedures, and individual authorisations. - 16.7 The Regulatory Law Team will make arrangements for applications for approval by a Magistrate once an authorisation has been granted by a designated council Authorising Officer. - 16.8 The Magistrates' Court will make a copy of a RIPA authorisation, the original of which is to be retained by the council. - 16.9 The Central Record will also keep information about Errors and non-RIPA threshold activity reported to the SRO.

-16 Records maintained by the Investigating Department
+17 Records maintained by the Investigating Department